Home | All Candidates | Arms Trade Treaty | Arms Sales to Saudi Coalition | Firearms Export Oversight

 Response to Council on Foreign Relations questionnaire, July 30, 2019

 “Especially after the assassination of Jamal Khashoggi and the horrible war in Yemen, Saudi Arabia has made clear that its incoming leader will fail to have the values necessary to change the nation’s illiberal behavior.
 We must, again, work within and in leadership of a global concord to compel behavior by the Saudis that moves it toward collective interests of a rules-based world order.
 So much is at stake: oversight of the nuclear power plants it is building; sleight-of-hand support for terrorism; human rights within Saudi Arabia; the chance to have a moderate regime in the center of the Arab world; the ongoing war and humanitarian crisis in Yemen; changes needed to address climate change; and of course the possibility of tensions between Iran and Saudi Arabia exploding into conflict.
 America can help solve these problems, but only if we restore our leadership and build up the rules-based world order.”

 Sestak’s position on this issue is unknown.
-He supports banning assault-style weapons domestically, but has not directly referenced their sale abroad.
+He supports banning assault-style weapons domestically, but has not directly addressed broader export oversight rules.